Kumar Tuhin: High Commissioner to Namibia

 Kumar Tuhin was appointed as the High Commissioner of India to Namibia on 23 June 2015.
 He completed his assignment in October 2018.
 During his tenure in Namibia, Mr. Tuhin laid the foundations for the establishment of a Centre of Excellence in Information Technology (CEIT) at the Namibia University of Science and Technology.
 During the visit of President of India to Namibia in 2016, Tuhin was the signatory from the Indian side of the MoU on cooperation between the Namibia Institute for Public Administration and Management, (NIPAM) and the Indian Institute of Management Ahmedabad.
 In Sep 2018, Mr. Tuhin was the signatory from the Indian side of the agreement between the NIPAM and the Lal Bahadur Shastri National Academy of Administration.
 India-Namibia economic relations received specific boost during his tenure.

 Ambassador to Hungary

-Tuhin was appointed as the Ambassador of India to Hungary on 26 September 2018.
-For his work in Hungary, Mr. Tuhin has indicated economic sectors as priority areas.